fredrikhgrelland/consul/website/source/docs/platform/k8s/connect.html.md

 and the `consul.hashicorp.com/connect-inject` annotation.

-If you wish to only enable injection in specific namespaces, you can list only those namespaces in the `k8sAllowNamespaces` key:
+If you wish to only enable injection in specific namespaces, you can list only those namespaces in the `k8sAllowNamespaces` key.
+In the configuration below only the `my-ns-1` and `my-ns-2` namespaces will be enabled for injection.
+All other namespaces will be ignored, even if the connect inject [annotation](#consul-hashicorp-com-connect-inject) is set.

 ```yaml
 connectInject: